Parent-led · Nonpartisan

 SLC keeps growing in population, investment, and profile.
 But the share of households with school-age children keeps shrinking.
 A city can grow and still hollow out.

 Not new parks.
 Better ones.
-We push for the basics every family deserves, and we hold the city accountable for delivering them.
+We push for the basics every kid deserves, and we hold the city accountable for delivering them.

 Trash picked up.
 Equipment fixed.
 Graffiti gone.
 In every neighborhood, not just the ones that get attention.